- Day 1: Arriving in Korea

 – Depositing can be done by putting in your pin, choosing between a check or cash, putting your money into the slot, and closing it.

-If you’re using a Korean bank account, you’ll want to use an ATM owned by your bank to avoid any fees.
+If you’re using a Korean bank account, you’ll want to use an ATM your bank owns to avoid any fees.
 You can use another ATM if you have to, but there will be a fee (my last fee was 1,300 won).

 Day 7: Ordering Food in a Korean Restaurant